2023 Executive Board

 Outside of JELF, Ian is an active member at The Temple and volunteers with the Rothschild Social Justice Institute.
 Ian and his wife Alexandra live in Atlanta.

-Adon Solomon is an attorney at the law firm of Cohen, Pollock, Merlin & Small, where his practice lies in the area of wealth preservation for individuals, families and businesses.
+Adon Solomon is a Partner at the law firm of Fox Rothschild, LLP, where his practice lies in the area of wealth preservation for individuals, families and businesses.
 Adon received his B.B.A in Finance from the University of Georgia along with his J.D. and M.B.A from Georgia State University.
 Adon was raised in Atlanta and lives in Sandy Springs with his wife and 3 daughters.
-Adon is a Board Member of Congregation Beth Tefilah, HOA President and active member in various community and professional organizations around Atlanta.
+Adon is an active member in various community and professional organizations around Atlanta.

 Dr. Steve Waronker